What is Computer Vision Syndrome?

 8. Schedule an Appointment at the Dry Eye Institute

 If you’ve tried everything suggested to eliminate discomfort from dry eye or strain, and you’re still struggling, visit Dr. Bourn of the Dry Eye Institute.
 A deeper issue might play a role in your symptoms.
-Our optometrists utilize industry-leading technology to identify the root cause of your condition and treat it accordingly.
+The optometrists at our dry eye treatment center utilize industry-leading technology to identify the root cause of your condition and treat it accordingly.

 Reducing Computer Screen Eye Strain at The Dry Eye Institute of St. Louis

 At the Dry Eye Institute of St. Louis, our team specializes in diagnosing and treating dry eye disease.
 Many factors can influence dry eye onset, including prolonged computer use.
 After performing tests with our specialized equipment, we’ll thoroughly explain your condition and how to best treat it.
 Don’t let computer eye strain symptoms keep you from focusing – take our dry eye survey and schedule an appointment with us today!
-We’ll recommend the best treatments for reducing computer screen eye strain.
+Our dry eye specialists will recommend the best treatments for reducing computer screen eye strain.